Determining the Amount of Vinyl Required to Fully Wrap Your Car

 • SUVs (e.g., Ford Explorer): Often require 75-85 feet of vinyl wrap.

-The design and contours of a car significantly impact the amount of vinyl required.
-Cars with more curves, intricate designs, and complex body parts will need more vinyl.
-Here are some specific considerations:
+The design and features of your car can also impact the amount of vinyl necessary.
+Vehicles with more curves, complex body parts, or additional accessories will need more material to achieve a flawless wrap.
+Consider the following elements:

-• Roof and Hood: Large, flat surfaces can use significant amounts of vinyl, especially if they have design features or contours.
+• Roof and Hood: Large, flat surfaces consume considerable vinyl, especially if unique design features or curves are involved.

 • Width: 60 inches (5 feet)